wp-plugins/home-quick-links/readme.txt

  - To include your own stylesheet, add a file named `quick-links-styles.css` in your template folder.

 == Changelog ==
+= 1.6.1 =
+ - Add support for opening links in new windows

 = 1.6 =
  - Make images output more accessible using the slide title
  - Simplify spacing rules